dimforge/ncollide/docs/collision_detection_pipeline.md

 update, at the cost of slightly less tight bounding volumes for interference detection.
 The amount of loosening is controlled by the first constructor argument `margin`.
-The second argument `small_keys` is here for optimization purpose.
+The second argument `small_keys` is here for optimization purpose as well.
 Set it to `true` if and only if you know that the integer keys you use to identify your objects are small (as in "small enough for them to be used as keys on a `Vec` instead of a `HashMap`").
 If you are not sure of the values your keys may take, set `small_keys` to `false`.

 The following example creates four balls, adds them to a `DBVTBroadPhase`,